anikamurarka/anikamurarka.github.io/content/authors/admin/_index.md

       GPA: 8.2/10

 work:
-  - position: Senior Software Engineer ( Applied AI)
+  - position: Senior Software Engineer (Applied AI)
     company_name: Wadhwani AI
     company_url: 'https://www.wadhwaniai.org/'
     company_logo: ''
     date_start: 2022-07-01
     date_end: ''
-    summary: |2-
+    summary: |
       ● Worked in the Agricultural and Health domains to deliver high-impact ML-based applications.
       ● Currently working to create a RAG solution for AWW and ASHA workers.
       ● Worked on a pipeline to scrape data from news resources and feed it to the TB-related governments' system to validate and take appropriate action.
       ● Leading a team of 6 people and end-to-end development of 7 projects, resulting in an 80% increase in operational efficiency.
       ● Designed the database and architecture of multiple projects.
-● Worked with the Product Team to create proposals for funding and government integration ● Worked with the Machine Learning Team for model integration and deployment.
+      ● Worked with the Product Team to create proposals for funding and government integration.
+      ● Worked with the Machine Learning Team for model integration and deployment.
       ● End-to-end planning and implementation of the model training pipeline, including data collection and data annotation.
       ● End-to-end implementation of the CD pipeline.
-● Represented the organization at multiple events like G20 (India), FAO (Thailand), GBC (Lucknow), etc
+      ● Represented the organization at multiple events like G20 (India), FAO (Thailand), GBC (Lucknow), etc.
   - position: Software Development Engineer 2
     company_name: Sociolla
     company_url: 'https://www.sociolla.com/'
     company_logo: ''
     date_start: 2021-08-01
-    date_end: 2022-06-31
+    date_end: 2022-06-30
     summary: |
       ● Worked on MEVN stack to create new features and fix bugs on a huge range of microservice architectures.
       ● Worked on chatbot integration with various 3rd party services like Wavecell and Bahasa.ai, and sockets for frontend communications.
       ● Been a part of a mentorship program and multiple recruitment drives.
-● Regularly monitors the various health checks through Grafana and Kibana and optimizes/fixes the code accordingly.
+      ● Regularly monitored the various health checks through Grafana and Kibana and optimized/fixed the code accordingly.
   - position: Software Development Engineer
     company_name: OYO Rooms
     company_url: 'https://www.oyorooms.com/'